Moonpiepie/stampit/README.md

-# stampit
+# @tp/stampit

-Use typescript to rewrite the stampit, The source address: https://github.com/stampit-org/stampit
+Use typescript to rewrite the stampit, The source address: https://github.com/stampit-org/stampit.